 - Make sure you read this article on how and where to set up a fundraising booth, including a list of detailed items you will need to bring to your booth, to keep organized and maximize profits for your product fundraiser.

 - It might be most appropriate, depending on the size, mission, and resources of your organization, to use an online venue for your sales.
 Here is a summary of the 15 most popular online fundraising services to see if they can help you create a virtual store or event venue.

 - You will need to have a committed group of staff and volunteers to pull your fundraiser off.
 Use our checklist for setting up a fundraising committee to prepare yourself.

-Make your product fundraiser a success this year by making sure you not just pick the right product (or non-product) to sell, but also choose the best venue and fundraising committee to make the most of your efforts!
+Make your product fundraiser a success this year by making sure you do not just pick the right product (or non-product) to sell, but also choose the best venue and fundraising committee to make the most of your efforts!